Editor’s Note: The Supreme Court unanimously struck down the Adultery Law (Section 497 Of IPC) on September 27, 2018.

 “497.
 Adultery.—Whoever has sexual intercourse with a person who is and whom he knows or has reason to believe to be the wife of another man, without the consent or connivance of that man, such sexual intercourse not amounting to the offence of rape, is guilty of the offence of adultery, and shall be punished with imprisonment of either description for a term which may extend to five years, or with fine, or with both.
 In such cases, the wife shall not be punishable as an abettor.”

 The following things you need to know to get the basic outline of the law:

-Prima facie it appears that it is sexist towards men because women are not prosecuted for adultery, but men are.
+Prima facie, it appears that it is only sexist towards men because women are not prosecuted for adultery, only men are.

 Yes, it’s true.
 And that’s the first and the least sexist thing about it.

-Section 497 does not punish the woman offender but the male offender.
+Section 497 does not punish the woman offender.
 And you know why?
-Because women are property of the husband.
+Because women are the property of the husband.

 If the husband’s property is being used by some random person, without the consent or connivance of the husband, then the person using the property shall be punished.